SkillsFundingAgency/das-platform-automation/Shared-Infrastructure/README.md

 The deployment consists of two layers.

 ### Subscription layer
-The subscription layer owns resources that are shared horizontally across an environment and used for management purposes.
-For example, Log Analytics, Azure Automation, KeyVault, Storage etc.
+The subscription layer owns resources that are shared horizontally across a subscription and are used for management purposes.
+For example, Log Analytics, Azure Automation, KeyVault, Storage, Alerting, Dashboards etc.

 ### Environment layer
-The environment layer owns resources that are shared virtually across an environment and are typically used to provide a platform for other indipendant applications.
+The environment layer owns resources that are shared vertically across an environment and are typically used to provide a platform for other indipendant applications.
 For example; App Service Plans, Virtual Networks, SQL Servers, ServiceBus etc.

+## External dependencies
+There is a third layer that is not deployed by these templates.
+This is the application layer.
+Deployment templates for applications within this layer are typically stored with the [application code](https://github.com/SkillsFundingAgency/das-reservations/tree/master/azure) as they will share the same lifecycle.
+These applications will often depend on infrastructure deployed by these templates.

+Both shared and application deployments consume templates from the [platform building blocks](https://github.com/SkillsFundingAgency/das-platform-building-blocks) repository.

 ## Deployment